nyghtowl/Neural_Net_Newbies/README.md

 Neural_Net_Newbies
 ==================

-This repository holds code that will be used in my PyCon 2015 presentation.
+Repository of different python packages' code examples to run NN on MNIST data.
+Some of the code here will be used in my PyCon 2015 presentation.

-Code samples for different Python packages that run Neural Networks.

 Theano
 --------